Orange County Criminal Lawyer

 - The right to an aggressive, creative defense

-- The right to the prompt return of all telephone calls
+- The right to receive prompt return of all phone calls

 - The right to be kept informed at every step of the proceedings

-- The right to have court appearances made personally by the attorney retained
+- The right to have court appearances personally mad with your retained attorney

 - The right to be treated with the utmost dignity and respect

-- The right to an attorney who maintains the highest level of personal integrity
+- The right to an attorney with a proven reputation of the highest integrity

-- The right to an attorney whose early, aggressive and knowledgeable intervention may result in dismissal or mitigation of the charges
+- The right to an attorney who can provide a creative, aggressive defense which may result in the dismissal or mitigation of all charges.

 Vehicular Manslaughter: If you're involved in a car accident that results in a death you could be charged with vehicular manslaughter whether or not you're accused of being under the influence of alcohol or drugs.
 It can be a misdemeanor which involves you committing an infraction like running red light or sometimes mere negligence can be enough to get charged with a Penal Code Section 192(c)(2).
 Or it could be you're accused of being under the influence and someone is killed in the auto accident, a violation of 191.5(a).
 The consequences of either one are serious and could result in a long period of jail time.